 THE NATIONAL VOICE FOR HOSPICE AND PALLIATIVE CARE MOVEMENT IN MALAYSIA

 Hospice care began in Malaysia in early 1992 as a grassroots movement with home programmes starting in Kuala Lumpur and Penang.
-Since then an additional seventeen services have been set up in other towns of Malaysia.
+Since then additional community hospice services have been set up in other towns of Malaysia.

-Open to anyone with an advanced illness, usually cancer;
+Open to anyone with an advanced illness, such as cancer

 All are very dependent on funding from public donations and fundraising.